pjotrp/guix-notes/WORKFLOW.md

 be rerun by anyone, anywhere.
 And results can be reproduced and validated.
 With the current technology stack it can become a common requirement with journal publications.
 Prototypes of such live publications should appear in the coming two years.
+Here I show that we have the technology to make that happen.

 <a id="orgc2e75e5"></a>

 # Discussion

-Here I have explained some of the principle and mechanics of building a reproducible pipeline.
-With little effort, anyone should be able create such a pipeline using GNU Guix, an addressable data source such as IPFS, and a CWL work flow definition that includes content-addressable references to software and data inputs (here I used IPFS for data).
-By running the workflow multiple times we can asserted that the outcome is deterministic (save for hardware failure, cosmic rays, acts-of-god, and super villains) and therefore reproducible.
+In this document I have explained some of the principle and mechanics of building a reproducible pipeline.
+With little effort, anyone should be able create such a pipeline using GNU Guix, an addressable data source such as IPFS, and a CWL work flow definition that includes content-addressable references to software and data inputs.
+By running the workflow multiple times we have asserted that the outcome is deterministic (save for hardware failure, cosmic rays, acts-of-god, and super villains) and therefore reproducible.